 You'll most likely hear Emil playing chamber music in various formations but at times he acts alone and features with orchestras, commissions new solo pieces or ventures into the ancient and strange domains of the piano recital.
 He takes a keen interest in period pianos and the music of Beethoven, Schumann, Busoni and the Second Viennese School.
-Works written for him include Ville Raasakka's piano concerto Hypermarket and Hypercommodity, premiered with the Lapland Chamber Orchestra, and Ilari Kaila's suite Taonta and Sami Klemola's Hammond Concerto Ghost Notes.
+Works written for him include Ville Raasakka's piano concerto Hypermarket and Hypercommodity, premiered with the Lapland Chamber Orchestra, Ilari Kaila's suite Taonta and Sami Klemola's Hammond Concerto Ghost Notes.

 You can watch Emil and Avanti! conducted by Dima Slobodenniuk perform Hypermarket and Hypercommodity here

 Here you can watch Emil perform Charles Ives' Symphony No. 4 with the FRSO conducted by Hannu Lintu.

 Here Emil Holmström and Joonas Ahonen perform Dialoge by Bernt Alois Zimmermann with the FRSO conducted by Emilia Hoving.